milvus-io/milvus/docs/design_docs/proxy.md

 For LoadCollection, LoadPartition, ReleaseCollection, ReleasePartition requests, the Proxy directly forwards these requests to Query Coordinator for execution after checking and preprocessing these requests.
-When the Proxy receives feedback from Query Coordiantor, it returns the feedback results to the clients.
+When the Proxy receives feedback from Query Coordinator, it returns the feedback results to the clients.

 The semantics of the Load operation is to load Collection or Partition from persistent storage into the memory of Query Nodes, or import streaming data into QueryNode so that it can be queried.
 If the load operation is not performed, the